Arrest Made In Homicide Of Elderly Man Found Inside Miami Home

 MIAMI (CBSMiami) – Miami Police announced an arrest in the killing of an elderly man, who was found unresponsive inside his Miami home by his daughter on Wednesday.

-On Thursday afternoon, police said a call from an informant led police to the arrest of fifty-six-year-old Silverio Fonte.
+On Thursday afternoon, police said a call from an informant led police to the arrest of 56-year-old Silverio Fonte.

 The informant told police that Fonte had been involved in an argument with the victim, Humberto Mijares, 93, and when Mijares produced a rifle, he stabbed him.